opennetworkinglab/stratum-onos-demo/p4src/README.md

 ### Prerequisites

-The Makefile uses a containerized version of the different p4c backends for each target, so the only prerequisites are:
+The Makefile uses a containerized version of the different p4c backends for each target, so the only prerequisites are.

 * Docker
 * `make`

+**Note on the Tofino backend**: The Docker image with the p4c backend for Tofino is not public.
+If you want to re-use the same Makefile, you should update that variable `bf_sde_img` with a Docker image that contains a full installation of the Barefoot SDE, or just the `p4c-compilers` package.

 ### Make commands